 Orkney has been overlooked as an early golf centre largely because each golf incident was either discussed in isolation or was not evidence of golf being played.

 The first reference with named golfers is in 1585, when James Dickson wrote a gossipy letter to a colleague called Andrew Martin, who was on the Scottish mainland.
-After requesting headache medicine and sending him best wishes, James added a postscript asking Martin to bring back with him a dozen common golf balls for himself and David Moncrieff.
-Common golf balls were a cheaper kind of leather stitched golf balls.
+After requesting headache medicine and sending him best wishes, James added a postscript asking Martin to bring back with him a dozen 'common' golf balls to Orkney for himself and David Moncrieff.
+Common golf balls were probably a cheaper kind of leather stitched golf balls.

 Ye will remember to bring with yow ane dossen of commoun golf ballis to me and David moncreiff.

 James Dickson to Andrew Martin, dated at Kirkwall, 23rd November 1585

 James Dickson signs himself as the servitor to the 'Master of Orkney', who was, at the time, Henry Stewart.
 Henry Stewart was the eldest son of Earl Robert Stewart, the illegitimate son of James V and the 1st Earl of Orkney.
 Henry died 'mysteriously' before his father, which is how his younger brother, the infamous Patrick Stewart became Earl (see above).
 David Moncrieff is a more shadowy figure.
 He is possibly Baillie Moncrieff of the Inns and is believed to be descended from the Moncrieffs of Moncrieff in Perthshire.